 Now you should be able to arrange the subject and predicator (verbs).

-Now you should be careful to ensure that after you have chosen a subject, simply choose any one of the five categories of verbs stated above.
+You should also be careful to ensure that after you have chosen a subject, simply choose any one of the five categories of verbs stated above.
+Enrol For The Verb Course To Improve Your Understanding On Verb Usage

 After Subject is predicator.
 After predicator is the complement.
 What is the complement in a clause?top↑